 Safety Protocols for Operating a Dozer

-Operating any kind of heavy equipment could pose a safety hazard.
+Operating any kind of heavy equipment could pose a safety hazard and dozers are no exception.
 It is important to always be careful and to only operate a piece of heavy equipment after receiving proper training.
-Bulldozers are incredibly powerful machines and incorrect or misuse can create a dangerous situation.
+Bulldozers are incredibly powerful machines and incorrect usage can create a dangerous situation.

-Taking the time to fully turn off the equipment when leaving the cab of a dozer can ensure that the machine is stable and won’t move.
+Take the time to fully turn off the equipment when leaving the cab of a dozer.
+This can ensure that the machine is stable and won’t move.

 Do You Need Training To Operate a Dozer?